avinashaureatelabs/Demo-content/README.md

 - This extension includes pre-configured settings for 25+ most popular SMTP providers.
 - This extension provides you with a feature to track all sent emails by inserting email log.

+Find More details on <a href="https://kiwicommerce.co.uk/extensions/magento2-enhanced-smtp/">Kiwi Commerce Ltd</a>

 ## Where will it appear in the Admin Panel

 - Go to System > Enhanced SMTP by KiwiCommerce > Email Logs.
 Here you can See the list of sent mail logs.